sray3000/minor-project/README.md

 To run the project locally, follow these steps:

-1. **UnZip the File Using winrar**:
+1. **UnZip the File Using winrar**:<br>
-    Download theo Critique-s-sentiment folder, unzip it and open the Terminal from the folder.
+    Download the Critique-s-sentiment folder, unzip it and open the Terminal from the folder.

 2. **Create a virtual environment (optional but recommended)**:
    ```bash